nfl/glitr-examples/README.md

 ## Build

-Clone GLiTR and install it your local maven repository.
+Clone GLiTR and install it into your local maven repository.

 ```
 $ git clone git@github.com:NFL/glitr.git